-Local name for CT: Consumption Tax (CT)
+The local name for CT: Consumption Tax (CT)

-CT Standard rate
+Standard VAT rate

 CT Reduced rate